 I have long been a believer that our mind is the most important part of our health.
 In some ways, the brain is a slave to our mind.
-That may seem like a stretch, but when the brain is functioning and commanding legs walk, hands move, eyes turn left, one would assume all is well with the brain.
-But when our mind becomes clouded with heartache, or bombarded and frozen with traumatic memories, it’s completely possible the brain is not working right at all.
-Especially for homes drowning in health chaos stress, functioning in a continual auto drive state, may actually detach and disconnect how the brain interacts with thought.
-Homes not impacted by a disability may know stress and exhaustion, but compound it with the extra strain, the picture is far more complex.
+That may seem like a stretch, but when the brain is functioning, and commanding legs walk, hands move, eyes turn left, one would assume all is well with the brain.
+But when our mind becomes clouded with heartache, or bombarded and frozen with traumatic memories, it’s entirely possible the brain is not working right at all.
+Especially for homes drowning in health chaos stress, functioning in a perpetual auto drive state, may actually detach and disconnect how the brain interacts with thought.
+Homes not impacted by disability may know stress and exhaustion, but compound it with the extra strain, the picture is far more complicated.
 Taking in the view from a hospital bedside and holding images in your head of your sick kids is draining.
 It becomes easy for the signals to get confused and I personally feel a regular urgency to frame that mayhem correctly for both myself and others.

-The type of continual mayhem that comes in boatloads within disabled homes, has tons of bulk material to thrash about.
+The type of continual mayhem that comes in boatloads within disabled homes has tons of bulk material to thrash about.
 10 tons of medication refills, 1000 HIPPA forms to sign, 200 appointments to schedule, drive to this Dr, go to that, bring the items needed for one child’s handicap or the others cognitive deficit and don’t forget your leg braces, and oh my goodness be sure the teacher knows an extra wheelchair is needed today, did I remember to get gas?
 I have fallen asleep without brushing my teeth from pure exhaustion after helping my oldest bathe, clipping his nails and cutting and washing his hair, before moving on to wipe the other child whose been waiting in the restroom for 15 minutes because his hands are too numb that day.
 You drop hard with a cluttered mind and never-ending checklist half completed.
 Mental mayhem ensues with nothing to interrupt its grip.
 Having lived in that terrible state once, what I now hold valuable is very different than my pre-disability, pre-medically fragile children life.

 If there is one thing I have learned to respect more than any other facet of my current life, is the power of mental fortitude.
 I don’t mean being strong-willed, or mentally strong so-to-speak, as those both are a bit more passive and baseline of life.
 I speak of the type of intentional mental focus and direction while under extreme duress, where the temptation of fatigue and traumatic stress drain the pool of perspective and intelligence.

-Another way to describe it, would be the ability to remain in control and guide emotions in a direction best suited to make sustained positive progression when no resources to support that progress exist nor are accessible during that time of need.
+Another way to describe it, would be the ability to remain in control and guide emotions in a direction best suited to make definite sustained progression when no resources to support that progress exist nor are accessible during that time of need.

 Managing the mental mayhem of constant crisis in the home, whether medical, mental health or both is the foundation of functionality.
 Let the mayhem reign unchecked and the entire ecosystem of the mind and home collapse.

 There was a time, quite a few years ago in which that management of my own mind was not in place.
-A quick progression of intensified illness, loss of organization, distractions, lapses in coordinating parts of my home, and a dangerous burnout that threatened my personal life.
+A quick progression of intensified illness, loss of organization, distractions, lapses in coordinating parts of my home, and a serious burnout that threatened my personal life.

 Set aside my boys needs, I speak of my own.
-I was in failing health, suffering within my weary mind and a broken sense of objective fortitude, easily crushed when the extras showed up.
+I was in failing health, suffering within my weary mind and a broken sense of objective fortitude, quickly crushed when the extras showed up.
 Other families, I have met, were less fortunate to find that mental health help and for a few ended in homelessness, addictions, abandonment and even death for one Mom, she passed from heart failure.
 I had felt those fears and panics myself and honestly worried my kids would come in my room to find I had died of a heart attack or complication from medications I had forgotten to take, too tired from caring for them.

 It is a must to find a way to make the mind stay focused, objective and frankly happy to some extent.
 And no offense, I was a pastors wife for about 20 years.
 So the whole trust God, He will make a way out of no way, became infuriatingly cold.
 No, I have not lost faith in God.
 In fact, I have the most enlightened powerful relationship with God now, more than ever was possible under the rule of an abusive Pastor husband.
 But it is worth noting, faith alone is great, needful component, but you have to add to that with other attributes.
-I rarely lack a trust in God.
+I rarely lack trust in God.
 But when there is a disconnection of what the actual needs are, its easy to let the mind get swallowed into a sea, lost and unchartable by any others.

 We have all seen the news reports where someone is highlighted as having survived something remarkable and given praise for staying calm.
 The mass shooting in Las Vegas comes to mind.
-It was sickening and heart-shattering for so many and I remain grateful any survived at all.
+It was sickening, and heart-shattering for so many and I remain grateful any survived at all.
 There is real esteem for those who do, and I share that manner of feeling and gratefulness.

 What does not make the news, get covered in local journalism or get featured on Good Morning America, are the thousands of parents, caregivers and children arising to some of the most highly charged, split-second dangers and loss of life threats, every hour of every day, with no support, relief or recognition and praise.
 I feel invisible even today as I write.